R102 (South Africa): Western Cape and Eastern Cape

 In the Cape Town area, the R102 starts in the Central Business District as Strand Street and runs through Woodstock, Maitland, Goodwood and Parow before it reaches Bellville.
 From Bellville, it turns in a southeasterly direction and goes on the outskirts of the metropolitan area through Kuilsrivier, Eerste River and onwards to Somerset West where it merges with the existing N2.

-At Mossel Bay it divides to the east again, passing through all the towns between there and George.
+At Mossel Bay it divides to the east again, passing through all the towns between there and George (including Hartenbos, Little Brak River and Great Brak River).
 Near Nature's Valley east of Plettenberg Bay it once again splits off, traversing the various Tsitsikamma gorges such as the Grootrivier Pass and the Bloukrans Pass (which is currently closed; was closed in November 2007 due to flood damage) and then rejoining the N2 east of the Bloukrans Bridge.
 Farther east, in the Eastern Cape, it passes through the towns of Humansdorp and Jeffreys Bay, becoming the Van Stadens Pass and crossing the Gamtoos River and the Van Stadens River on its way to Gqeberha (previously Port Elizabeth), where it passes through the city centre before turning north and merging with the N2 at Coega.

 At King William’s Town (7 km south-east of the town centre; at Zwelitsha), the R102 splits again for a short section, starting at a junction with the R346.
 It heads east-north-east through Phakamisa and Ndevana to Ilitha, where it turns eastwards just before a junction with the N2.
 It parallels the N2 east-south-east, through Berlin, passing a Walter Sisulu University campus, to form the northern border of the Mdantsane Township just outside East London.
 It then enters East London, passing through the suburbs to the north of the CBD (meeting the N6) before rejoining the N2 north-east of the city (near Gonubie).